niurop/expo/README.md

 - test css optimizations for runtime generated svgs
 - good quality svgs for typesetting
 - simple editor for parametric svgs
+- by hand positioning system using css variables
+- box model for displaying symbols